bryanhanson/exCon/README.md

 * Extend guides into slice areas?
 * Make layout responsive to dimensions & aspect ratio of original data.
 * Color different contour levels & add scale.
+* Cosmetic: units like 1,800 can run into the slice area.
+* What can be done to improve performance with large data sets?
+One possibility: hold updating of slices until mouse stops moving.

 #### Authors